LuxNasone/CMEPDAexam/README.md

 # CMEPDAexam
 Repository on the project made for the exam of Computing Methods for Experimental Physics and Data Analysis.

+Link to documentation : https://luxnasone.github.io/CMEPDAexam/ (Alternatively found in: Settings->Pages)

 The task is to reproduce the measurement of the differential production cross section for $Z^{0}$ in p-p collision at 13 TeV made by CMS with open data.